 Wash Your Hands Every Chance You Get

 At the end of the day, we’re all susceptible to germs and the common cold.
 At the same time, we want to make the time we get to spend time with friends and family during the holidays and be free of the discomfort that comes with cold and flu season.
 By getting your flu shot, keeping hydrated, washing hands as often as possible, and sanitizing properly, you can enjoy the holidays and travel well!
-In the event you get a cold on the road, you can find us at one of our sixteen locations throughout Alabama.
+In the event you get a cold on the road, you can find us at one of our many locations throughout Alabama and Georgia.